PieterjanVerhelst/eel-pdst-analysis/README.md

 		+ `UTC`: UTC time correction (in hours) to convert to GMT
 		+ `pressure_correction`: indicates if a pressure correction needs to be applied (0 =  no, 1 = yes)
 		+ `comment`: any comments
+	+ `migration_direction.csv`: file with the migration direction of the relevant eels for analysis

 ### Scripts